vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/_index.md

 +++

 Holy Ground – Where Art and Text Meet

-Gonda Indological Studies

-PUBLISHED UNDER THE AUSPICES OF THE J. GONDA FOUNDATION ROYAL NETHERLANDS ACADEMY OF ARTS AND SCIENCES

-Edited by

-Peter C. Bisschop (Leiden)

-Editorial Board

-Hans ṬBakker (London)

-Dominic ḌṢGoodall (Paris/Pondicherry)

-Hans Harder (Heidelberg)

-Stephanie Jamison (Los Angeles)

-Ellen ṀRaven (Leiden)

-Jonathan A. Silk (Leiden)

-VOLUME 20

-The titles published in this series are listed at brilḷcom/gis